-The pedestrian-friendly street is the epicenter of the glossy commercial life of Budapest– but not only that; very much like the city itself, being the fusion of the old and the new, Váci Street is divided into two parts.
-One is packed with fashionable stores offering a wide range of international brands from all around the world whereas the other takes you on a fabulous culinary and cultural journey into the Hungarian spirit.
-Even their vibe is completely different; one is buzzing with life, the other is peaceful, quiet, centered around local life.
-It is the contrast between the two parts that gives Váci Street a truly unique ambience.
+The pedestrian friendly street is the epicenter of glossy commercial life in Budapest.
+But not only that.
+For very much like the city itself, being a fusion of the old and the new, Váci Street falls into two parts.
+One part is full with fashionable stores offering a wide range of international brands.
+Whereas the other part takes you on a fabulous culinary and cultural journey into Hungary itself.
+Even their vibes are completely different.
+One is buzzing with life whilst the other is peaceful and quiet, more revolving around local life.
+Because of this contrast between the two parts that Váci Street has a truly unique ambiance.

-Seeing the glamorous stores of Váci Street today, it will not surprise you to hear that all the big food chains wanted to have a restaurant here when Hungary opened its gates to the west in 1989.
-(Find out from your guide how the locals welcomed the new trends and how they affected everyday Hungarian life.)
+Seeing the glamorous stores of Váci Street today, it will come as no surprise that all the big chains wanted to have a restaurant here when Hungary opened its gates to the West in 1989.
+You should ask your guide how the locals welcomed the new trends and how they affected everyday Hungarian life.

-The Vörösmarty Square is often referred to as the centre of tourism in Budapest.
-With its wonderful architectural heritage it is a must-see for every traveller who hits the capital.
-This square is famous for two illustrious confectionaries (Gerbeaud and Szamos) and a UNESCO listed Christmas fair which attracts thousands of people from all around the world every year.
+Vörösmarty Square is often referred to as the center of tourism in Budapest.
+With its wonderful architectural heritage it is a must-see for every traveler.
+This square is famous for two illustrious confectionaries; (Gerbeaud and Szamos) and a UNESCO listed Christmas fair which attracts thousands of people from all around the world every year.